Corticosteroids Could Play Significant Role in Managing Community-Acquired Pneumonia

 Significant patient reports show a lack of response to treatment for community-acquired pneumonia, leading researchers to investigate the use of corticosteroids.

-Corticosteroids were found to potentially play a major role in treating patients’ severe community-acquired pneumonia (sCAP), according to a study published in the Journal of the Intensive Care Society.1 However, with conflicting study results and guideline recommendations, corticosteroids for treating sCAP—particularly hydrocortisone—need to be explored further.
+Corticosteroids were found to potentially play a major role in treating patients’ severe community-acquired pneumonia (sCAP), according to data from a study published in the Journal of the Intensive Care Society.1 However, with conflicting study results and guideline recommendations, corticosteroids for treating sCAP—particularly hydrocortisone—need to be explored further.

-“The use of systemic corticosteroids in CAP has been a subject of debate for years because the exact mechanism by which corticosteroids reduce mortality remains unclear,” wrote authors of a study published in the Cleveland Clinic Journal of Medicine.2 “It has been postulated that corticosteroids may reduce the inflammatory response in the lungs, thereby promoting earlier resolution of CAP and preventing the development of or progression to acute respiratory distress syndrome, ultimately reducing mortality.”
+“The use of systemic corticosteroids in CAP has been a subject of debate for years because the exact mechanism by which corticosteroids reduce mortality remains unclear,” wrote the authors of study findings published in the Cleveland Clinic Journal of Medicine.2 “It has been postulated that corticosteroids may reduce the inflammatory response in the lungs, thereby promoting earlier resolution of CAP and preventing the development of or progression to acute respiratory distress syndrome, ultimately reducing mortality.”

 According to the authors of the current study, sCAP is defined as a case of pneumonia within 48 hours of a hospital admission that requires emergency care, mechanical ventilation, or vasopressor medications.1